 The more you learn about periodontics, the more you’ll realize how closely gum disease and diabetes are related.
 While you aren’t guaranteed to have gum disease if you have diabetes, the risk is much higher.
 The importance of keeping both conditions under control is critical for both your short-term and long-term health.
 Taking minor steps toward improving your situation every day can lead to positive long-term results.

 Keeping Diabetes and Gum Disease Under Control

 If you work regularly to keep your diabetes under control, then you’ll be doing the same for gum disease control.
-Your Manhattan Beach dentist can tell you everything you need to know about periodontics, but taking action is up to you.
+Your Redondo Beach dentist can tell you everything you need to know about periodontics, but taking action is up to you.
 The most important thing to remember is to always monitor your blood glucose levels and pay attention to your gums.
 If you notice any signs of gum disease such as swelling, bleeding or gum recession, it’s time to see a dentist immediately.

 If you have diabetes and haven’t been to the dentist in a few months, be sure to contact us at (310) 542-6988 to schedule an appointment to ensure your gums are as healthy as can be.